 Almost three weeks ago, I visited two countries in one weekend – Hungary and Austria.
-I am very late in writing this blog post due to being caught up with midterms and afterwards, a ten day trip to Greece, but I decided that this particular weekend trip was still an amazing experience I should post about.
+I am very late in writing this blog post due to being caught up with midterm exams – and afterwards, a ten day trip to Greece (read about it here and here) but I decided that this weekend trip was such an amazing experience I wanted to share.

 We left on a bus Thursday night with SmartTrip and were supposed to arrive at our hostel early Friday morning – but one of the students on the trip forgot his passport, and so we did not pass border control.
 The bus driver had no choice but to go back and take him to the nearest train station.
 Then, we went through border control again and a couple hours later, we finally made it to our first destination – Budapest, Hungary.